Combine effect of site dilution and long-range interaction on magnetic and transport properties in the half-filled Hubbard model: Conclusion

 \section{Conclusion}

-In conclusion, we addressed the central question of how introducing dilution into an antiferromagnetic insulating system, in the presence of long-range magnetic interactions, can induce metallicity.
-Our semiclassical Monte Carlo simulations on a diluted half-filled one-band Hubbard model demonstrated that the site dilution, where the on-site repulsion strength ($U$) is set to zero on a percentage of sites, leads to a weakening of the insulating state.
-This weakening is attributed to percolative conduction among the diluted sites at low temperatures, a remarkable phenomenon given the preservation of underlying long-range antiferromagnetic ordering of the system.
+In conclusion, we addressed the central question of how introducing dilution into an AF insulating system, in the presence of long-range magnetic interactions, can induce metallicity.
+Our s-MC simulations on a diluted half-filled one-band Hubbard model demonstrated that the site dilution, where the on-site repulsive Hubbard interaction strength is set to zero on a percentage of sites, leads to a weakening of the insulating state.
+This weakening is attributed to percolative conduction among the diluted sites at low temperatures, a remarkable phenomenon given the preservation of underlying long-range AF ordering of the system.
 Furthermore, we illustrated how sublattice-dependent hopping could potentially be utilized to the design of half-metallic antiferromagnets, where the combined effect of site dilution and the competing interactions plays a crucial role.
 Thus, our numerical results offer a comprehensive framework for understanding the intricate interplay between site dilution and long-range interactions in antiferromagnetic systems.
-These insights are essential, laying a fundamental basis that will undoubtedly facilitate the rational design and development of novel antiferromagnetic metals with tailored properties for advanced spintronic applications.
+These insights are essential, laying a fundamental basis that will undoubtedly facilitate the rational design and development of novel AF metals with tailored properties for advanced spintronic applications.